How to Read a Hospital Monitor and Interpret Key Parameters

 How to Read

 • Use the right cuff size and place at heart level (brachial artery marker aligned).
+If you need help selecting the correct size, see MedLinket's guide on which blood pressure cuff fits me.

 • Watch trends and repeat if the number doesn't match how the patient feels.